optimobile/coai-dashboard/PROGRESS_REPORT.md

-# COAI Platform - Progress Report
+# CSOAI Platform - Progress Report

 ## Executive Summary

-The COAI (Collective Oversight of AI) platform is approximately **75% complete** for MVP launch.
+The CSOAI (Collective Oversight of AI) platform is approximately **75% complete** for MVP launch.
 The core architecture is solid with 25 database tables, 67 passing tests, and comprehensive frontend coverage.
 Key remaining work focuses on completing frontend-backend connections and adding monetization features.

 ---